 iWeb share dealing offers trading on a variety of assets, although the broker’s range isn’t quite as wide as what some of its pricier competitors offer.

 This broker enables you to trade nearly all shares on the London Stock Exchange, as well as shares on the New York, NASDAQ, and Euronext Stock Exchanges.
-In all, iWeb share dealing offers trading on more than 1,500 shares across seven countries, including many of the best shares.
+In all, iWeb share dealing offers trading on more than 1,500 shares across seven countries, including many of the most popular shares.
 If you want to trade popular UK stocks like Tesco and Royal Mail, you can do it with iWeb.

 However, it’s worth noting that iWeb leaves out shares in emerging markets across Asia and Africa.
 There are no depository receipts available on iWeb, so your only option for exposure to these markets is to invest in a fund that contains international shares.